-Enter the barrister Robert Audley, Michael's brother and George's best friend.
+Enter the barrister Robert Audley, Michael's nephew and George's best friend.
 Before his friend disappears, he seems to be lazy and ill-purposed, but after the disappearance, his skill and single-mindedness are honed to a razor edge as he inexorably seeks the truth.
 But, it may be more than he can bear...

 Has examples of

 - Alicia and Bob: No, seriously.

 - Bitch in Sheep's Clothing: Lady Audley turns out to be one.

 - Dark Secret: Lady Audley left her first family behind to make a new, independent identity for herself, after her husband was presumed dead.
 Since it turns out he wasn't, this makes her a bigamist.

 - Double-Meaning Title: Lady Audley actually has several secrets she is concealing, though the ones that the title could most likely be referring to are being Helen Talboys and being insane.

 - Gold Digger: Lady Audley turns out to be one of these as well.